 Further unit of study information

-Assessment may include attendance and participation in lectures, quizzes, reports and problem based learning.
-Each module will comprise 25% of the final assessment mark and satisfactory progress in all modules is required from the successful completion of
+Assessment includes attendance and participation in lectures and practical classes.
+Each module will comprise 25% of the final assessment mark and satisfactory progress in all modules is required for the successful completion of this unit.
+(4x25%)

 Faculty/department permission required?